-In June 2020, we launched our first spotlight series, a collection of spotlights that address a particular theme or issue.
-Our inaugural spotlight series was on Black Women’s and Abolition Print History, published in June and July 2020, and we also published a Spooky series for Halloween 2020.
+In June 2020, we launched the first of what would become many spotlight series, which are a collection of spotlights that address a particular theme or issue.

 In a dialogue between Anne Elliot, the heroine of Jane Austen’s 1818 novel Persuasion, and Captain Harville, Harville seeks to defend the greater constancy of men by “‘observ[ing] that all histories are against you--all stories, prose and verse.’”
 Anne disagrees, pointing to the bias of his sources: